Notes on the Making Of Ping Pong Color

 Palette System

-Palettes are implemented with ScriptableObjects, here's an example of how they look like in the Inspector:
+Palettes are implemented with ScriptableObject, here's an example of how they look like in the Inspector:

 Color Blind Palette

-I've done a tiny bit of research and found this excellent GDC talk and this amazing resource that lets you upload an image and see how someone with certain type of color blindness would see it.
+I've done some research and found this excellent GDC talk and this amazing resource that lets you upload an image and see how someone with certain type of color blindness would see it.

-As far as I understand, deuteranomaly is the most common type, so I mainly focused on the palette to work for that type (it works better and worse in other types, feel free to upload a screenshot of the game to the color-blind simulator and see!)
+Deuteranomaly is the most common type, so I mainly focused on the color-blind palette to work for that type of color-blindness.

 The Black Hole